-The SiC417 includes a switch-over function for the LDO.
-The switch-over function is designed to increase efficiency by using the more efficient dc-to-dc converter to power the LDO output, avoiding the less efficient LDO regulator when possible.
-The switch-over function connects the $V{LDO}$ pin directly to the $V{OUT}$ pin using an internal switch.
+The SiC403 includes a switch-over function for the LDO.
+The switch-over function is designed to increase efficiency by using the more efficient DC/DC converter to power the LDO output, avoiding the less efficient LDO regulator when possible.
+The switch-over function connects the $V{LDO}$ pin directly to the VOUT pin using an internal switch.
 When the switch-over is complete the LDO is turned off, which results in a power savings and maximizes efficiency.
-If the LDO output is used to bias the SiC417, then after switch-over the device is self-powered from the switching regulator with the LDO turned off.
+If the LDO output is used to bias the SiC403, then after switch-over the device is self-powered from the switching regulator with the LDO turned off.